RNA-FRETools/fretraj/docs/source/module_grid.rst

 Grid
 ----

 The **grid** submodule generates a ACV point cloud using Python-only functions.
-While naturally slower than the C++ version implemented in LabelLib it provides a more straightforward access to the underlying algorithms.
+While naturally slower than the C++ version implemented in LabelLib it allows for rapid prototyping.

 .. toctree::
    :maxdepth: 2